qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - "Circular reference is bad and should be avoided."
 No. Circular reference can be useful in many cases.
 Linux kernel has doubly linked lists.
 But circular reference do come with risks.
 - "Rust guarantees high performance."
 No. If one evades borrow checker by using `Arc<Mutex<>>` everywhere, the program will be likely slower than using a normal GC language (and has more risk of deadlocking).
 But it's easier to achieve high performance in Rust.
 In many other languages, achieving high perfomance often require bypassing (hacking) a lot of language functionalities.
 - "Rust guarantees security."
 No. Not all security issues are memory/thread safety issues.
 According to [Common Weakness Enumeration 2024](https://cwe.mitre.org/top25/archive/2024/2024_cwe_top25.html), many real-world vulnerabilities are XSS, SQL injection, directory traversal, command injection, missing authentication, etc. that are not memory/thread safety.
+- "Rust makes multi-threading easy, as it prevents data race."
+No. Although Rust can prevent data race, it cannot prevent deadlocks.
+Async Rust also has traps including blocking scheduler thread and cancellation safety.
 - "Rust doesn't help other than memory/thread safety."
 No.
   - Algebraic data type (e.g. `Option`, `Result`) helps avoid creating illegal data from the source.
 Using ADT data require pattern match all cases, avoiding forgetting handling one case (except when using escape hatch like `unwrap()`).
   - Rust reduces bugs caused by unwanted accidental mutation.